angular/angular/goldens/public-api/core/testing/index.md

 import { Component } from '@angular/core';
 import { ComponentRef } from '@angular/core';
 import { DebugElement } from '@angular/core';
+import { ɵDeferBlockBehavior as DeferBlockBehavior } from '@angular/core';
+import { ɵDeferBlockState as DeferBlockState } from '@angular/core';
 import { Directive } from '@angular/core';
 import { ElementRef } from '@angular/core';
 import { InjectFlags } from '@angular/core';